ChowdhuryAsif/Course-Management-Application/README.md

 # Course-Management-Application

-It is a simple application using JavaFX.
+It is a simple application using JavaFX.<br>
-It's about:
+It's about:<br>
-  Registering for a course named Research Methodology Apply for Research
+  Registering for a course named Research Methodology<br>
+  Apply for Research<br>
-  Manage Invitations from other student who applied for Research and added you as a team mate Accepting those applications from Faculty members Accepting those application from Chairman Sir
+  Manage Invitations from other student who applied for Research and added you as a team mate<br>
+  Accepting those applications from Faculty members<br>
+  Accepting those application from Chairman Sir.<br>